RichardWatkins1/CV/README.md

 Excellent communication skills as I previously worked as a Teacher of Science at a school ranked in the top 1% of schools national in terms of student progress.
 As a teacher the success and opportunities of the young people I taught depended on my ability to clearly communicate the skills and content required for their examinations.

 - I achieved 'outstanding' results over several years, subjects and ability levels.
-- I contributed to the development of my profession by mentoring student teachers (including pair lesson planning, observation feedback and reflection) and achieving becoming an 'outstanding' mentor from the Universtiy of Leeds.
+- I contributed to the development of my profession by mentoring student teachers (including pair lesson planning, observation feedback and reflection) and achieving becoming an 'outstanding' mentor from the University of Leeds.
 - I have embodied agile practices across the Makers Academy course such  as stand-ups, retros and pairing programming.

 #### Teamwork

-My previous career invloved both working in and managing a team and 15 Teachers that produced the best science results in the history of Rodillian Academy.
-Maker's Acadmey also allows several opportunities to work in teams and manage workflow in an agile way and this is something I'm looking for in my future employment.
+My previous career involved both working in and managing a team and 15 Teachers that produced the best science results in the history of Rodillian Academy.
+Maker's Academy also allows several opportunities to work in teams and manage workflow in an agile way and this is something I'm looking for in my future employment.

 - Pair programming and Agile methodologies at Makers Academy.
 - Develop strong professional relationships.